refbook Availability overview

 Availability overview

-By default, all users are Unavailable until declared Available.
-Therefore upon signing up to an account it's crucial to set some form of availability so that assignors can select your name.
-All availability settings are 'live', meaning that changes are immediately saved and ready to influence assigning.
-There is no need for administration to approve your availability, and your settings can be updated at any time.
+All availability settings are 'live', meaning that changes are immediately saved and ready to influence assignments.
+There is no need for administration to approve availability, and your settings can be updated at any time.
+Availability is all managed in the AVAILABILITY section of the side-bar.

 2. CUSTOM: individual, specific items of availability/unavailability that can be created based on date, times, venue (eg: not available between 2-5 March after 6pm)

-4. SEASON SELECTOR (if enabled for the competition): logging availability against your competition's specific games (eg: yes/no)
+3. SEASON SELECTOR (if enabled for the competition): logging availability against your competition's specific games (eg: yes/no)

-1. Availability set using Custom or Season Selector methods will override any Default availability.
+1. Availability set using 'Custom Availability' or 'Season Selector' methods will override any Default Availability that you have previously enabled.
 This means it's good to set a 'baseline' availability first using the Default method, and then add on layers of Custom availability.

-3. Your admin has the ability to insert a Custom Availability record on your behalf, including if any conflicts have been created against your profile (eg: you also play in a team therefore cannot officiate at those corresponding time slots).
+3. Your organisation(s) has the ability to insert a Custom Availability record on your behalf, including if any conflicts have been created against your profile (eg: you also play in a team therefore cannot officiate at those corresponding time slots).

 Min/Max games